chesmore/chesmore.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an experimental physicist and researcher in photonics.
-As a Senior Engineer at [Ayar Labs](https://ayarlabs.com/), I work to characterize the [SupNova multi-wavelength laser source](https://ayarlabs.com/supernova/).
-I am a part of the Module Reliability team where I characterize the SuperNova laser source's performance to meet customer demands.
+As a Senior Engineer at [Ayar Labs](https://ayarlabs.com/), I work on the [SupNova multi-wavelength laser source](https://ayarlabs.com/supernova/), where I develop data tools and conduct laser performance analysis.
 {style="text-align: justify;"}